 While an ATS keeps data that you can access and review, a good CRM lets you communicate with and track candidates, says JobVite.
 You can email, use social media and “build a steady pipeline.”

-Programmatic recruitment advertising is revolutionizing the way employers and recruiters place job ads.
+Programmatic recruitment advertising is revolutionizing the way employers and recruiters place job ads, which is a game-changer for top funnel recruiting.
 It does what was once impossible.
 Instead of just posting an ad on a high-traffic job board, it analyzes candidate data in real time and places ads on the most relevant job site.
-That puts every ad where the right candidates will see them since high traffic isn't always the right traffic.
+That puts every ad where the right candidates will see them since high traffic isn’t always the right traffic.

 The top of the talent acquisition funnel isn’t a catchall for anyone who wants to step inside.
 In many ways, it’s the most important part of the entire journey, both for recruiters and job candidates.

 When you begin at the beginning, job openings have a better chance of ending with a great hire.
-It's not the number of candidates that makes a difference, but candidate quality.
-With technology that keeps improving, targeting the best takes less guesswork than casting a wide net once did.
+It’s not the number of candidates that makes a difference, but candidate quality.
+With technology that keeps improving, targeting the best takes less guesswork than casting a wide net once did, and top funnel recruiting becomes more effective than ever.